Some people cannot bear to live without the assurance that, if they get ill, or have an accident, they will have the

-It's now six years since we returned to South Africa from Holland.
+It's now nearly nine years since we returned to South Africa from Holland.
 The medical insurance industry severely loads the premiums of those who have not been contributing; even if they are in sparkling good health and were contributing to a fund whilst they were overseas.
 We would have none of it, and plotted the lonely path of no personal medical insurance; many think we are crazy.

-The savings in six years have been enormous and within a year or two, even a major medical disaster would still have us ahead.
+The savings in those years have been enormous and within a year or two, even a major medical disaster would still have us ahead.
 But we do follows the rules of good health.
 And now have sufficient savings from no personal medical insurance to pay for said any eventuality; over two million rand, not including the late-joiner fee.

 Nevertheless, it's a seriously personal decision; I wouldn't encourage you to follow it unless you sense in your spirit that it's right way to go.

 If you are a smoker, eat a crappy diet and follow no exercise regimen you will need that personal medical insurance; take no holidays, have no hobbies or are a driver who is always chancing your arm.
 You probably will get your money's worth.

 Whilst some hobbies like gliding introduce an element of danger, there is nothing more hazardous than sitting at home with nothing to entertain and stretch you.
 You will soon get sick and tired; and die of boredom.